Debt Camel

 The comments below this article are from other people who have made this sort of complaint.
 That is a good place to ask for help if you aren’t sure what to do.

 If you have priority debts such as utility bills, rent, council tax and benefit overpayments, these can’t wait until your overdraft complaint is settled.
-Still start the overdraft complaint now, but you need debt help as well.
-So phone National Debtline on 0808 808 4000, tell them you have made an affordability complaint but you would like to know what your other debt options are.
+Start the overdraft complaint now, but you need debt help as well.
+So phone National Debtline on 0808 808 4000, tell them you have made an affordability complaint but you would like to know what your debt options are.

 Hi Sara, just a quick message to say thankyou.
 I have been living in my overdraft for over 6 years now and really struggling to make any dent in paying it back.
 Using your template, i was paid £3500 last week which has cleared my overdraft completely (i no longer have the option for one now too, thankfully) and left me with some change to get even closer to being debt free.
 Your service is amazing and you change peoples lives with your advice, thankyou again.